Ashish013/100DaysOfMLCode/README.md

 Ps : I was busy contributing on an Open Source Project (Cleanpy) (which you can check out in my repo) causing a slight delay in updating the status.

 <img src="./Images/1.png" width="400" height="340">  <img src="./Images/2.png" width="450" height="340">

+## Day 2 & 3
+Studied the univariate linear regression model and developed the intuition of how the gradient descent can used to solve any general hypothesis.
+And also got my linear algebra basics revised.
+Loving the Stanford's ML course on Coursera.
+Highly recommended for getting to know the mathematics behind ML !!